martinbiel/StochasticPrograms.jl/README.md

 ```

-where ``\pi`` specifys the probability of the scenario occuring.
-If the probability function is not specified, `StochasticPrograms` assumes that probability of a scenario is stored in a field named ``\pi``.
+where `π` specifys the probability of the scenario occuring.
+If the probability function is not specified, `StochasticPrograms` assumes that probability of a scenario is stored in a field named `π`.
 Now, the two scenarios above can be constructed:

 ```julia
 julia> s1 = SimpleScenario(0.4,[500.0,100],[-24.0,-28])